Workshop on Bayesian optimization & related topics

 Registration

-Registration is free but appreciated.
+Registration is free, but compulsory.
+Registration closed.

 Agenda